 zowe-configure-instance.sh.
 You might want to modify the values.

 # Component groups

-GATEWAYwill start the API mediation layer, which includes the API catalog, the API gateway, and the API discovery service.
-These three address spaces are Apache Tomcat servers and use the version of Java on z/OS as determined by the
+GATEWAYwill start the API mediation layer that includes the API catalog, the API gateway, and the API discovery service.
+These three address spaces are Apache Tomcat servers and uses the version of Java on z/OS as determined by the

-DESKTOPwill start the Zowe desktop, which is the browser GUI for hosting Zowe applications such as the 3270 Terminal and the File Explorer apps.
-The Zowe desktop is a Node.js application and uses the version that is specified by the
+DESKTOPwill start the Zowe desktop that is the browser GUI for hosting Zowe applications such as the 3270 Terminal emulator or the File Explorer.
+The Zowe desktop is a node application and uses the version specified by the

 # Component prerequisites